Native Goldenrods: A Beginner’s Guide

 Native goldenrod species

 There are 75 species of goldenrod native to North America.
-Here are seven species commonly found in local native plant nurseries.
+Here several species commonly found in local native plant nurseries.

 Blue-Stemmed Goldenrod